Sakuna-Nagodavithana/ENG20009-Inquiry-Project/ReadMe.md

 1. **Library Installation:** Ensure all required libraries are installed in your Arduino IDE.
 Most can be found in the Library Manager.
 2. **Hardware Setup:** Connect all hardware components as per the schematic diagram.
    ![Schematic Diagram](./Images/SDI_12_Diagram.png)

+   **Note:** In the given schematic diagram, the LEDs are not connected.
+Connect these to pins 48, 49, 50, 51, 52, and 53 to utilize the software interrupt feature.
-3. **Upload the Sketch:** Open the provided `.ino` file in the Arduino IDE, select your board and port, then upload the sketch to your Arduino.
+4. **Upload the Sketch:** Open the provided `.ino` file in the Arduino IDE, select your board and port, then upload the sketch to your Arduino.

 ## Usage